Florida activities like watersports, nature preserves and museums are just some of the Punta Gorda attractions that keep visitors engaged

 Bird-watching is a popular pastime in Punta Gorda, with egrets, American oystercatchers, sandhill cranes, roseate spoonbills and storks in abundance.
 For a swamp adventure, plan a half-day trip to Babcock Ranch Preserve.
 Once part of the Crescent B Ranch, the 67,600-acre preserve a few miles out of town is the largest state conservation acquisition in Florida.
 Recreational opportunities there abound, including hunting, hiking, wildlife viewing, bicycling, fishing, camping and horseback riding.
 Within the preserve you can see birds, white-tailed deer, wild turkeys, bobcats, tortoises, owls, snakes, wild hogs and alligators.

 A highlight of the preserve is a 90-minute educational swamp tour on a school bus that winds its way through the freshwater wetlands of Telegraph Swamp and the operations of a traditional Florida cattle ranch.
 You are almost guaranteed to see a number of wild swamp creatures.
-Groups can also take a tour of the swamp at night to hear the sounds of owls, frogs and alligators.
+In fact, groups can also take a tour of the swamp at night to hear the sounds of owls, frogs and alligators.

 Several miles away is 18,000-acre Babcock Ranch, America’s first polar-powered, green-infrastructure town, featuring 340,000 solar panels.
 Half of the town’s footprint is set aside as greenways, parks and lakes, providing recreation and scenic backdrops for neighborhoods and downtown Founder’s Square.
 Babcock Ranch is designed to eventually grow to 19,500 homes with nearly 50,000 residents.
 Groups can tour the Woodlea Hall Discovery Center in Founder’s Square and learn about the vision for the town and initiatives that shaped its development.